PLu55/Mars-colonialization-/Doc/Notes.md

 ## Atmosphere

 Mars has a thin atmosphere, 95% carbon dioxide, 2.7% nitrogen, 1.6% argon, and traces of oxygen and water.

+## Words that could mean something

+Abilities, Jobs, Quests, Education, Research, Development tree, Human, Repair, Extract Fishtank, Training, Hydroponics, Aquaponik, Food, Water, Training gains abilities, Events, Weather, Inventory, Navigation, Map, Solar Storm, Mission, News

+## Job System

+## Ability System

+What a person or agent can do.

+## Faction System

+## Facillities

+* Waterplant
+* Water tank (storage)
+* Food production
+* Energy production
+* Storage, different types, constraints what can be stored
+* Food storage
+* Gas storage
+* Mineral extraction, Mine (surface, underground)
+* Metal production
+* Workshop, different kinds
+* Solar Power Plant
+* Nuclear Power Plant
+* Living Quarters
+* Administratrive Buildings
+* Hospital, Medical facillity

+## Items

+* Tools
+* Food
+* Keys
+* Bomb
+* Weapon
+* Clothes

+## Vehicels

+Transporter

+## Occupations

+* Medic, different grades
+* Miner
+* Engineer, different speciality
+* Biologist
+* Researcher, different kinds
+* Transporter, Physisist
+* Guard
+* Administrator
+* Agriculture expert

+## Humans

+* Name
+* Age
+* Health
+* Inteligens
+* Strength
+* Personality
+* Mentality
+* Occupation
+* Duties
+* Authorities
+* Position (work)

+## Droids, Robots

+## Transpoprter

+A transporter is a vehicle that can transport gods from one place to another.
+It has a capacity.
+It can have different constraint what to transport and under what conditions.
+In example it can only work inside the habitat or it can be used outside of the habitat.
+It can transport food, has cooling system.